 Practicing in high heels will do a number of things for your dance that you may just not do on your own.
 Those shoes are pretty and you are going to want to do them justice.
 You can’t just drag your foot around flat footed anymore.
 You are going to need to find some grace in your footwork.

-If you think it doesn't matter because you're a man, think again.
-Watch some videos (below) of great tangueros and you will see pretty footwork.
-Men have a powerful grace that is not at all like a womans.
-But it still requires thought and practice.
+If you think it doesn’t matter because you’re a man, think again.
+Watch some videos of great tangueros and you will see pretty footwork.
 In high heels, your foot will already be pointed, but you are going to have to be careful of that high heel.
 Point them more, or the first time you trace your toe around your other foot to a cross you are going scratch the hell out of your standing foot.